-Although I try to not address too many political issues on this blog, for reasons I hope to make clear if you choose to read this post, the coup d’etat which took place in Burma the morning of February 1 is worthy of some discussion.
+Although I try to not address too many political issues on this blog, for reasons I hope to make clear if you choose to read this post, the coup in Burma the morning of February 1 is worthy of some discussion.
 Please forgive me if the opinions expressed here come off as cheeky or disrespectful.
 I do mean well.

 They were both Burmese.

-During the early morning hours this past Monday, February 1, in the cover of darkness, the Burmese military executed an obviously well planned and smooth take over of the democratically elected Burmese government.
+During the early morning hours this past Monday, February 1, in the cover of darkness, the Burmese military executed an obviously well planned and smooth take over of the democratically elected Burmese government–another coup in Burma.

 President Win Myint and State Counselor Aung San Suu Kyi (henceforth ASSK) were detained, along with ministers and their deputies and members of Parliament.
 Two days later, the military justified its detention of ASSK by charging her for the possession of illegally imported walkie talkies!